 - ‘Laura’ (180 days) is a medium length, extremely hardy leek.
 Upright leaves are dark blue-green.

 Leeks are a cool-season crop, so are well suited for cultivation in Wisconsin.
 They do best in full sun in light, well-drained soil.
-But they are more successful in heavier soils than onions.
+They are more successful in heavier soils than onions.
 They are also a rather long-season crop (80-120 days).
-In short-season Wisconsin it is best to start seeds indoors 4 to 10 weeks before the average date of last frost and transplant the seedlings into the garden.
+In short-season Wisconsin, it is best to start seeds indoors 4 to 10 weeks before the average date of last frost and transplant the seedlings into the garden.
 Sow the seeds thinly and evenly 1/4 inch deep in moistened soilless potting mix and cover them lightly with vermiculite or sand.
 Keep the soil temperature at about 70°F until the seeds germinate.
 Move the seedlings under grow lights or into a very bright window.
-Thinning the seedlings will encourage more rapid growth, but it isn’t necessary if you keep them well fertilized.
+Thinning the seedlings will encourage more rapid growth but it isn’t necessary if you keep them well fertilized.
 When the grass-like seedlings get to be 6-7 inches long, cut them back to 1½ – 2 inches (you can use the part you cut off as you would chives).
 Harden off the plants before transplanting into the garden starting in late April or early May (the plants will tolerate light frost).
 You can also transplant later or sow seed directly outdoors for smaller plants.
-In the southern part of the state you may be able to successfully overwinter some late-planted varieties in mild winters (I’ve done this unintentionally when I forgot to harvest some small plants before the ground froze), but in most cases even though they are described as “winter hardy” they will not survive our winter.
+In the southern part of the state, you may be able to successfully overwinter some late-planted varieties in mild winters but in most cases even though they are described as “winter hardy” they will not survive our winter.

 In order to grow a large, white leek the lower part of the stem must be blanched.
 This can be accomplished by hilling the soil up around the stalk as it develops.
 Alternatively, you can plant into a trench 6-8 inches deep and then gradually fill the trench up as the plant grows.
-(Or, as I found out, in a rainy year the water will wash the soil down to fill in the trench for you!)
 In either case, place the young transplants up to the first leaf notch into holes about 6 inches deep (a rake handle is great for making perfect holes).
-Don’t fill the holes with soil after planting, but just water the plants in and let the hole fill up with soil on its own.
+Don’t fill the holes with soil after planting but just water the plants in and let the hole fill up with soil on its own.
 Make the holes 6 to 9 inches apart in the home garden.
 If you plant in a double row, stagger the plants with their leaves growing parallel to the rows so they won’t grow into the pathway.
 For larger plantings, plant at 4 to 6-inch spacing in rows that are 18 to 24 inches apart to allow soil to be moved from between the rows around the plants for blanching the stems.
 Because leeks are relatively slow-growing, they can be interplanted with faster maturing crops such as lettuce.
-But avoid planting beans or other legumes nearby as the leeks can inhibit their growth.
+Avoid planting beans or other legumes nearby as the leeks can inhibit their growth.